hemant3434/PlanitTripAdvisory/doc/sprint3/sprint3.md

 **Gnanaswarup Srinivasan**:
 - `story 7` The map displayed supports zooming in/out
 - `story 7` The map displayed shows the user's current location
+- `story 6` The login/register screen sends/receives data from the backend for validation

 **Unassigned**
 - `story 8` Time estimates are retrieved from the backend